 Numbness in the hands and arms is usually caused by some type of peripheral neuropathy, which is a problem with the peripheral nerves that affects the way sensory information is carried from the central nervous system.
 Peripheral neuropathy can be caused by damage to the nerve or excess pressure exerted on the nerve.
 Numbness in the hands and arms can also indicate serious blood circulation problems that require immediate medical attention.

 If you are experiencing serious medical symptoms, seek emergency treatment immediately.

-Most cases of spinal stenosis are treated with a combination of physical therapy, pain medications and lifestyle changes.
+Most cases of spinal stenosis are treated with a combination of physical therapy, pain medications and lifestyle changes 2.
 Moderate to severe cases may benefit from injections of anti-inflammatory medications.
 Medline Plus notes that surgery may be needed if other treatment options are ineffective.

 A stroke is a serious medical condition that occurs when blood flow to the brain is blocked or when a blood vessel in the brain bursts, covering the area of the brain with blood.
 In both instances, the brain cells cannot properly receive oxygen, which results in brain cell death.
 Symptoms of a stroke include sudden numbness or weakness on one side of the body, especially the arms, hands and face; confusion; difficulty speaking and understanding others; vision problems; difficulty walking; dizziness; and severe headache.

 If any of these symptoms occur, it is important to seek immediate medical attention.
 Those who survive a stroke usually have permanent damage to the brain that produces long-lasting symptoms such as paralysis on one side of the body or long-term numbness.
 The National Institute of Neurological Disorders and Stroke notes that approximately 25 percent of stroke survivors who recover will experience another within five years 3.